Hamiltonian Groups with Perfect Order Classes: Abstract

 \section{Abstract}

-A finite group is said to have ``perfect order classes'' if the number of elements of any given order is either zero or a divisor of the order of the group.
+A finite group is said to have \textit{perfect order classes} if the number of elements of any given order is either zero or a divisor of the order of the group.
+A group is \textit{Hamiltonian} if it is non-abelian and every one of its subgroups is normal.

-The purpose of this short note is to classify the finite Hamiltonian groups with perfect order classes.
+The purpose of this note is to describe precisely the finite Hamiltonian groups with perfect order classes.
 We show that a finite Hamiltonian group has perfect order classes if, and only if, it is isomorphic to the direct product of the quaternion group of order $8$, a non-trivial cyclic $3$-group and a group of order at most $2$.

-\begin{theorem*} A finite Hamiltonian group $G$ has perfect order classes if, and only if, it is isomorphic either to $Q\times\cyclic{3^k}$ or to $Q\times\cyclic{2}\times\cyclic{3^k}$, for some positive integer $k$. \end{theorem*}
+\begin{theorem*} A finite Hamiltonian group $G$ has perfect order classes if, and only if, it is isomorphic either to $\quat\times\cyclic{3^k}$ or to $\quat\times\cyclic{2}\times\cyclic{3^k}$, for some positive integer $k$. \end{theorem*}